DorianDepriester/adjacencyMatrix/README.md

     #include "adjacencyMatrix.h"

 ## Examples
-Create a new instance of adjacency matrix:
+### Create a new instance of adjacency matrix:

     adjacencyMatrix adj_mat;

+Note that the size of the matrix is not mandatory here, since it will be dynamically computed (see below).

-Add a new entry in the adjacency matrix:
+### Add a new entry in the adjacency matrix:

     int id1=1,id2=2;
     adj_mat.Set(id1,id2);

 A unique ID is automatically associated to the new edge (starting from 1, incrementing by 1 each time a new entry is added).
+If necessary, the size of the matrix is dynamically increased.

-Check if an edge exists between node id1 and node id2:
+### Check if an edge exists between node id1 and node id2:

     adj_mat.Get(id1,id2);

-Check if an edge exists between node id1 and node id2 and get the corresponding edge ID:
+### Check if an edge exists between node id1 and node id2 and get the corresponding edge ID:

     int ide;
     adj_mat.Get(id1,id2,ide);

 ## How it works
-Since the oriented adjacency matrix are skew-symmetric, data are stored as upper triangular matrices, in a sake of memory.
+Since the oriented adjacency matrices are skew-symmetric, data are stored as lower triangular matrices, in a sake of memory.

 ## Notes
 ### Self loop